A Direct Proof of the Short-Side Advantage in Random Matching Markets: Background

 \subsection{The Stable Matching Lattice}

 Critically, the core in this game is non-empty~\cite{GS62}.
 Indeed, the core may contain an exponential number of stable matchings~\cite{Knu82}.
 Intriguingly, the core induces a {\em distributive lattice} $(\mathcal{M}, \geqslant)$ as noted by Conway (see Knuth~\cite{Knu82}).
-Formally, the order $\geqslant$ is defined via the preference lists of the doctors by setting $\mu_1 \geqslant \mu_2$ if and only if every doctor weakly prefers their partner in the stable matching $\mu_1$ to their partner in the stable matching $\mu_2$; that is $\mu_1(d) \succeq_d \mu_2(d)$, for every doctor~$d$.
+Formally, the order $\geqslant$ is defined via the preference lists of the doctors by setting $\mu_1 \geqslant \mu_2$ if and only if every doctor weakly prefers its partner in the stable matching $\mu_1$ over its partner in the stable matching $\mu_2$; that is $\mu_1(d) \succeq_d \mu_2(d)$, for every doctor~$d$.
 Interestingly, McVitie and Wilson~\cite{MW71} proved that the interests of the doctors and the hospitals are diametrically opposed within the lattice.
-That is, every doctor weakly prefers their partner in the stable matching $\mu_1$ to their partner in the stable matching $\mu_2$ if and only if every hospital weakly prefers their partner in the stable matching $\mu_2$ to their partner in the stable matching $\mu_1$.
-By the lattice property, in the {\em supremum} of the lattice each doctor is matched to their most preferred partner amongst any stable matching (called their {\em best stable-partner}) and each hospital is matched to its least preferred partner amongst any stable matching (called her {\em worst stable-partner}).
+That is, every doctor weakly prefers its partner in the stable matching $\mu_1$ to its partner in the stable matching $\mu_2$ if and only if every hospital weakly prefers its partner in the stable matching $\mu_2$ to its partner in the stable matching $\mu_1$.
+By the lattice property, in the {\em supremum} of the lattice each doctor is matched to its most preferred partner amongst any stable matching (called its {\em best stable-partner}) and each hospital is matched to its least preferred partner amongst any stable matching (called its {\em worst stable-partner}).
 Thereupon, the supremum stable matching is called the {\em doctor-optimal/hospital-pessimal} stable matching.
 Conversely, the {\em infimum} of the lattice is the {\em doctor-pessimal/hospital-optimal} stable matching.